 Since I was captivated by international human rights issues, I joined Amnesty International and the Committee of Hundred and I have closely followed human rights matters.
 I have given my time to attending meetings and rallies.

 As an extracurricular activity I practiced dog training and volunteered as an assistant in certified search and rescue tests for dogs in the Espoo Search and Rescue Dog Association.
-I also instructed competition obedience in two other organizations and as an intern in private sector organization.
+I also instructed competition obedience in two other organisations and as an intern in private sector organisation.

 I am confident that I meet the requirements of the LLB Law and German program and I am looking forward to the challenges of academic life.